-As from 1 October 2012, a permanent Voluntary Disclosure Programme is available to formalise voluntary disclosures before and after audit notifications
+As from 1 October 2012, a permanent Voluntary Disclosure Programme is available to formalise voluntary disclosures before and after audit notifications.

-The relief will only be in respect of penalties (excluding penalties for late submission), additional tax and criminal prosecution, but not for foreign exchange contraventions and interest on late payments.
+The relief applies to penalties (excluding penalties for late submission), understatement penalties (previously additional tax) and criminal prosecution, but does not include foreign exchange contraventions and interest on late payments.